-As a folklorist, Professor Zhang is a Fellow of American Folklore Society (AFS), President of Western States Folklore Society (WSFS), and has also served on the Executive Board of the American Folklore Society (AFS).
+As a folklorist, Professor Zhang is a Fellow of American Folklore Society (AFS), President of Western States Folklore Society (WSFS), and has also served on the elected Executive Board and other committees of AFS.
 In 2019, he delivered the Archer Taylor Memorial Lecture at the WSFS.
-His research interests are in, rites de passage, ritual studies, folk performance, film and folklore, folk and fairy tale, diasporic identity, and Chinese/Asian American folklore.
+His research interests are in such areas as, rites de passage, ritual studies, folk performance, film and folklore, folk and fairy tale, diasporic identity, and Chinese/Asian American folklore.
 He has developed and defined these theoretical concepts: “filmic folklore,” “folkloric identity,” “core and arbitrary identity markers,” “vitality and validity of tradition,” and “cultural self-healing mechanism.”
 His current research projects include translating and studying folk and fairy tales, and folklore of epidemics.

 Professor Zhang has extensive experience in teaching Chinese language and culture.
 Prior to his joining Willamette University in 2002, he taught at Dartmouth College, Middlebury College Summer Language School, Swarthmore College, Haverford College, and Bryn Mawr College.
 During 2012-13, he taught at Dartmouth College as a visiting professor.
 Professor Zhang’s language teaching style has integrated the merits from different approaches, emphasizing communicative proficiency.
 Through visualization and dramatization in reinforcement drills and situational conversations, he tries to make the process of learning Chinese not only efficient, but also pleasant.